More and more people are switching to a plant-based protein diet and you might be one of them. But are you eating the right food?

 This may sound confusing but get this.

-Eric Edmeades, the author of Mindvalley’s WildFit program said, “Every organism on Earth has a diet.
-And humans have one.”
+Eric Edmeades, Creator of WildFit®, says, “Every organism on Earth has a diet.
+And humans have one.

-And high-quality plant-based protein foods are just a tiny part of the human diet.
+High-quality plant-based protein foods are just one part of the human diet.

 Which protein food do you think you need more of?
 Why?
-Share your comments below!
+Let us know in the comment section below!